 National Hurricane Center website

-- contact friends and family in Australia with updates about your welfare and whereabouts.
+- contact friends and family in Australia with updates about your welfare.

-Flights in and out of hurricane-affected areas could be delayed or suspended.
-Available flights may fill quickly.
+Flights in and out of hurricane-affected areas could be delayed, suspended or may fill quickly.
 Contact your airline directly for the latest flight information.
 A hurricane could also affect access to sea ports in the region.

 In some areas, adequate shelter from a severe hurricane may not be available to all who choose to stay.